Online research methods

 Online research methods (ORMs) are ways in which researchers can collect data via the internet.
-They are also referred to as Internet research, Internet science or iScience, or Web-based methods.
+They are also referred to as Internet research, Internet science, or Web-based methods.
 Many of these online research methods are related to existing research methodologies but re-invent and re-imagine them in the light of new technologies and conditions associated with the internet.
 The field is relatively new and evolving.
 With the growth of social media, a new level of complexity and opportunity has been created.
 The inclusion of social media research can provide unique insights into consumer and societal segments and gaining an "emotional" measure of a population on issues of interest.

 Some specific types of method include: